-- If you encounter fog, determine your position, set a safe course, slow down and alert other boats of your presence with a sound signal. - If a lightning storm approaches, the safest action is to dock and disembark.
+- If fog is encountered fog, determine your position, set a safe course, slow down and alert other boats of your presence using the appropriate sound signal for your situation at intervals of not more than two minutes apart. - If a lightning storm approaches, the safest action is to dock and disembark.
 If you cannot return to shore, have passengers go inside the cabin and remain there until the storm passes. - Stay out of the water during a lightning storm.
-If caught swimming during a storm, get back into the boat and remain there until the storm passes. (remember that lightning can strike several miles away from the storm itself.
+If caught swimming during a storm, get back into the boat and remain there until the storm passes.
+(Remember that lightning can strike several miles away from the storm itself.
 Be aware of the storms location relative to your location and the direction the storm is moving).

-Swimming, Diving & Water Skiing
+Swimming, Diving & Water Skiing Swimming

-Swimming